-- Stock – I always use vegetable stock, but chicken stock is a good alternative if you don’t have it available.
+- Stock – I always use vegetable stock for making celeriac soup, but chicken stock is a good alternative if you don’t have it available.

 - Yogurt – you have to use plain yogurt; any other kind will affect the soup’s flavor.
 I generally use plain Greek yogurt, which is what I had for this recipe.

-Start by heating oil in a medium-sized saucepan over medium-high heat.
+Start making your creamy celeriac soup by heating oil in a medium-sized saucepan over medium-high heat.

 Once the oil is ready, add onion and garlic (photo 1).

 Cook until the onion has softened, then add the carrots, celeriac, and stock (photo 2).

 Add chili flakes, salt, and pepper, then mix and cover the pan with a lid.

 Bring to a boil, then lower the heat and simmer until the vegetables turned soft.
 This normally takes twenty-five to thirty minutes.